soudeepd/soudeepd.github.io/pages/research.md

 - Gupta, K., Krishnamurthy, V., **Deb, S.** Does the outcome of a tennis match hinge on the opening set?
 An in-depth analysis of the Wimbledon data.
 Manuscript in preparation.
 Abstract accepted for an oral presentation in 8th MathSport International Conference (virtual).

 - Karmakar, S., **Deb, S.** Testing separability in the covariance structure of spatio-temporal data.
 In preparation.

-- **Deb, S.**, Jana, K.  Nonparametric quantile regression in time series with replicated data and an application to modelling cyclones.
-In preparation.

 - Nahata, S., **Deb, S.** A machine learning approach to analyze the effect of situational and player-dependent features on converting freekicks in soccer.
 In preparation.